ghimiresdp/prefab/README.md

-# rigd-server (Rigged Server)
+# prefab-server

-rigd is a rust-based, pre-baked, plug-and-play server for quick prototyping.
+`prefab` is a rust-based, pre-baked, plug-and-play server for quick prototyping.

 ## Planned features